Architectural Design Studio (ADST) 690

 Overview

-ADST 690: Diploma Project is the final project of your educational experience in the ADST architectural design studios, leading to the Graduate Diploma in Architecture.
+Architectural Design Studio 690: Diploma Project is the final project of your educational experience in the architectural design studios, leading to the GDA.
 This project can be either a building design or a research project.
-The Diploma Project connects architectural theory and practice through the advanced study of professional and cultural issues that give purpose and meaning to design.
+The diploma project connects architectural theory and practice through the advanced study of professional and cultural issues that give purpose and meaning to design.

-A building design project, for example, may resolve an existing problem through a new and innovative project or design solution, while a research project may involve academic research and critical analysis of a theoretical problem, with the goal of developing a solution with application beyond a single project and which is of use to other practitioners in the field.
+For example, a building design project may resolve an existing problem through a new and innovative project or design solution, while a research project may involve academic research and critical analysis of a theoretical problem, with the goal of developing a solution with application beyond a single project and which is of use to other practitioners in the field.
 For ADST 690, either kind of project must involve a critical analysis of the problem, which is an essential skill for architects.

 Outline

-You have a choice which of these two projects to undertake but the specific topic must be approved by your academic expert.
+You have a choice which of these two projects to undertake, but the specific topic must be approved by your instructor.

 A research project may or may not involve a design component involving a building or space in the traditional sense.
 It may include research into building science, building technology or building materials, the development of a new building typology, a prototype, a set of guidelines, a set of policies, or another architectural topic.
 You must find a suitable project that will provide an effective solution to a problem.

-If the Diploma Project is to result in a building, the following written documents must be prepared:
+If your diploma project will result in a building, the following written documents must be prepared:

 - statement of intent